 We will not keep copies of such checks for longer than 6 months.
+Or until such time as the contact ends.

 Contractors who have not had any checks will not be allowed to work unsupervised or engage in regulated activity under any circumstances.